-The 17 Most Common Mistakes People Make Early on in Relationships
+18 Worst Mistakes People Commonly Make In Relationships

-After months or years of swiping, you’ve finally found a guy or gal worth keeping around for awhile.
-While the early part of a new relationship is fun and exciting, those first few weeks will also help determine whether the relationship moves forward or not.
+After months or years of swiping, you’ve finally found a person worth keeping around for awhile.
+While the early part of a new relationship can be a rush of fun and excitement, those first few weeks can also help determine whether the relationship moves forward or not—and whether it will be healthy.

 So, not to freak you out or anything, but it’s kinda crucial to pay attention to what goes on during that rose-colored glasses honeymoon phase.
-Below are 17 of the most common mistakes made early on in relationships, according to experts.
+Below are a bunch of the most common mistakes made early on in relationships, according to experts.

 Heed their warnings, or you could be back on that dating app sooner than expected.

 Mistake #1: Falling Too Fast